Halo: Campaign Evolved: Release

-A remake of Halo: Combat Evolved was first reported to be in development in June 2024 by The Verge, which additionally speculated that the game would target a multiplatform release amidst Microsoft Gaming's newly announced shift to agnostic games publishing that year.
+A remake of Halo: Combat Evolved was first reported to be in development in June 2024 by The Verge, which additionally speculated that the game would target a multiplatform release amidst Microsoft Gaming's newly announced shift to multiplatform games publishing that year.
 The game was first teased alongside the announcement of the Halo series' pivot to Unreal Engine 5 at the Halo World Championships in October 2024, as part of a demonstration of 'Project Foundry', an in-engine visual exploration piece produced by Halo Studios to experiment with the series' aesthetics in the engine that was noted by commentators for evoking familiar biomes and designs from Combat Evolved.
 The game was further teased by Microsoft Gaming CEO Phil Spencer during the Xbox Games Showcase in June 2025 as being slated to commemorate the 25th anniversary of Halo and the Xbox brand.
 Halo: Campaign Evolved was officially announced in October 2025 during that year's Halo World Championships, with a roundtable discussion by Halo Studios developers alongside a thirteen-minute gameplay demo of "The Silent Cartographer", which was also playable to attendees at the event and selected members of the Halo Insider flighting program on Xbox Series X.

-Halo: Campaign Evolved is set to be released for PlayStation 5, Windows and Xbox Series X/S in 2026.
-It will be available from launch on Xbox Game Pass Ultimate and PC Game Pass before being distributed to the lower-tier Standard and Premium plans within a year of release.
-It is the first entry in the Halo franchise to be available on Sony's PlayStation consoles, a decision that Microsoft Gaming Content and Studios head Matt Booty attributed towards a desire to take games to where players existed irrespective of platform, due to lack of player attachment to current consoles and a reduced view of other platform holders such as Sony and Nintendo, as competition for Xbox next to other media.
-Halo community manager Brian Jarrard, who wore a PlayStation-themed shirt to announce the game's availability on the platform, commented that the developers viewed Campaign Evolved as the beginning of a new era for the franchise that allowed the community to welcome more players with the shift away from Xbox exclusivity, asserting that future Halo games would also be slated to release on PlayStation going forward.
-After the crossplay announcement, GameStop half-jokingly declared the console wars to be over.
-The official social media accounts of the White House responded with an AI-generated photo of President Donald Trump in Master Chief's armor, which led to widespread political discussion.
+Campaign Evolved is the first Halo game to be available on Sony's PlayStation consoles, a decision that Xbox Content and Studios head Matt Booty attributed towards a desire to take games to where players were, regardless of platform.
+Halo community manager Brian Jarrard commented that the developers viewed Campaign Evolved as the beginning of a new era for the franchise that allowed the community to welcome more players with the shift away from Xbox exclusivity, asserting that future Halo games would also release on PlayStation going forward.
+Multiple outlets cited these announcements as proof of Microsoft's capitulation to Sony in the console market, signaling the end of the traditional 'console wars' between the two platform holders.
+The official social media accounts of the White House attempted to play into the commentary by posting an AI-generated photo of President Donald Trump in Master Chief's armor, while the Department of Homeland Security separately posted recruitment ads for Immigration and Customs Enforcement, featuring agents on a Warthog, comparing illegal immigrants to the Flood.
+Former Halo developers Marcus Lehto and Jaime Griesemer condemned the posts.